Test of CP-invariance of the Higgs boson in vector-boson fusion production and its decay into four leptons: Results

 \subsection{\VBF-enriched fiducial cross-section results}

 As described in \Sect{\ref{sec:diff_xsec}}, the \VBF-enriched fiducial cross-section measurement is performed by dividing the two-dimensional plane $m_{jj}$ versus $|\Delta\eta_{jj}|$ into three bins with a signal region defined by $m_{jj} \ge 400$ \GeV and $|\Delta \eta_{jj}| \ge 3.0$, and two control regions outside this selection.
-The expected and observed events in this two-dimensional plane can be see in \Fig{\ref{fig:VBF_mjj_detajj}}.
-Events are unfolded to the corresponding fiducial phase space and two \VBF-enriched fiducial cross-sections are extracted: with and without the \ggF contribution included as part of the signal region.
+The expected and observed events in this two-dimensional plane can be seen in \Fig{\ref{fig:VBF_mjj_detajj}}.
+Events are unfolded to the corresponding fiducial phase space and two \VBF-enriched fiducial cross-sections are extracted: with the \ggF expectation treated as part of the signal region and with it considered as background at the detector-level.
 The results for these two measurements are presented in Table~\ref{tab:FidVBF}.

 \begin{DIFnomarkup}

 \end{DIFnomarkup}